Operations, aircraft maintenance, flying.

 Function selector rotary switch.

 Replace a teardown inspection.

-Visually inspect internal cavities.
+Visually inspect internal sections.

 Detect major damage inside the engine.